 Nowadays, much of the world's gold comes from other nations in the world.
 These include China, Russia, Australia, South Africa, and several countries in South America.
 At this time, about 3, 000 tons of gold are mined every year, which is approximately 5.4 cubic meters.
 All the gold found on Earth comes from the remains of dead stars.

+Investing in a Gold IRA is a great way to diversify your portfolio and protect your wealth.
 As the Earth formed, heavy elements such as iron and gold sank toward the planet's core.
 If no other event had occurred, there would be no gold in the Earth's crust.
 But, about 4 billion years ago, the Earth was bombarded by asteroid impacts.
 These impacts agitated the planet's deepest layers and forced some gold to enter the mantle and crust.

 Scientists say that gold is actually ten times more common in the planet's crust than you would expect if it had arrived here when the Earth was still forming and melting.
 This lends credence to their conclusion that gold must have arrived on Earth later, and asteroids are likely to have brought it here.
 It is fair to conclude that gold comes from outer space.
 During the formation of the Earth, molten iron sank to its center to form the core.